raihan-karim-ishmam/global-colorectal-cancer-eda/README.md

-# Global Colorectal Cancer Incidence Analysis
+# Global Colorectal Cancer and Factors Analysis

 This repository contains the code, data structure, and generated outputs for the COMP6605 Data Exploration and Visualization term paper.
 The project analyzes 2022 country-level colorectal cancer incidence in relation to obesity, adult physical activity, GDP per capita, world region, and a Middle East subgroup indicator.